The debate about the mind–body connection has been around for millennia.

 Clinical research evidence suggests that hypnosis can be useful for physical ailments such as managing pain and improving anxiety and depression.

-10 Empirical Ways For Healing Your Mind Through Your Body
+10 Empirical Ways to Heal Your Mind Through Your Body

 1. Body psychotherapy

 The body can be integrated as a central tool in psychotherapy by connecting bodily experiences to emotional and subjective experiences.